-You can use Tanzu CLI with a vSphere with Tanzu Supervisor Cluster that is running in a vSphere 7 instance.
-In this way, you can deploy Tanzu Kubernetes clusters to vSphere with Tanzu and manage their lifecycle directly from the Tanzu CLI.
+You can connect the Tanzu Kubernetes Grid CLI to a vSphere with Tanzu Supervisor Cluster that is running in a vSphere 7 instance.
+In this way, you can deploy Tanzu Kubernetes clusters to vSphere with Tanzu and manage their lifecycle directly from the Tanzu Kubernetes Grid CLI.

 vSphere with Tanzu provides a vSphere Plugin for